nginxinc/nginx-ingress-workshops/AdvancedNIC/labs/lab9/readme.md

 ```

-1. NIC Under the Hood...let's log into the NIC pod, and check the NGINX config, and verify that the Stream Server and Redis Upstream blocks have been created.
+1. NIC Under the Hood...let's log into the NIC pod, and check the NGINX config, and verify that the Stream Server block, listeners, and Redis Upstream blocks have been created.

 Set the NIC bash variable.
 ```bash